TeamMacLean/basic_alignment/06-hpc.Rmd

 This tells the submission node which queue (or partition in the jargon) the job should run on.
 We have three basic partitions `tsl-short`, `tsl-medium` and `tsl-long`.
 The main difference is that jobs that run for a short time shouldn't be held back by jobs that run for ages, so the submission node uses this to run all of its jobs optimally.

+#### `#SBATCH -c`

+The number here tells the machine how many CPU's (processors) to use.
+Most tools will be able to make use of more than one and will run faster as a consequence.
+The job (usually) won't fail if you get this wrong, but it will take longer to start as it waits for more CPU's to come free.

 #### `#SBATCH --mem=`